abesha24/alx-system_engineering-devops/0x02-shell_redirections/README.md

 23. Empty casks make the most noise
 24. A gif is worth ten thousand words
 24. A gif is worth ten thousand words
+ 25. Acrostic
+ 24. A gif is worth ten thousand words
+25. Acrostic